cloudmesh/client/docs/source/commands/command_list.rst

     list usage
     list vm

-.. note: not everything may be implemented yet.
+.. note:: not everything may be implemented yet.